AndreKelling/mapple/README.md

-# Mapple
+# Mapple - WordPress plugin
-WordPress Plugin to show a client map and data table
+A WordPress plugin to show a client map and data table

 * Requires at least: 4.7
 * Tested up to: 4.9.5